Buying & Storing Greens

 - For long-term storage, freezing greens gives a better product than canning greens.

-- Wash greens thoroughly.
-Place them in a sink filled with lukewarm water and swish around.
+- Wash greens thoroughly when ready to use.
+Submerge in a sink filled with lukewarm water and swish around.
 (Tepid water helps to remove the grit faster than cool water.)
-Remove any roots, stem the greens if necessary and repeat the washing process until the grit disappears.
+Remove any roots, stem the greens if necessary and repeat the washing process to remove soil, debris, and possibly bugs.

-- For salad greens, whirl in a salad spinner or pat dry in paper toweling.
+- For salad greens, whirl in a salad spinner or pat dry in paper toweling to remove excess water.

-Never cook greens in aluminum cookware, because it will affect both appearance and taste.
+Never cook greens in aluminum cookware because it will affect both appearance and taste.
+Overcooking greens can lead to the leaves turning a greenish-gray coloring and causes them to lose some of their nutritional value.

 Select young, tender green leaves.
 Wash thoroughly and cut off woody stems.
+Blanch greens in small quantities: 4 cups packed per gallon of boiling water.
 Blanch collards in boiling water for 3 minutes and all other greens 2 minutes (in 2 gallons water per pound of greens).
-Cool, drain and package, leaving ½-inch headspace.
+Cool, drain, and package, leaving ½-inch headspace.

-Wide-leafed greens with a cabbage flavor, are traditionally cooked for several hours to yield very tender eating.
+Trim leaves, woody stems, and pieces and wash thoroughly.
+Wide-leafed greens with a cabbage flavor are traditionally slowly cooked for several hours to yield very tender eating.
 They can also be simmered in a seasoned broth for 20 to 30 minutes.
-Season collards with garlic, onion, chili peppers, ginger or curry.
+Season collards with garlic, onion, chili peppers, ginger, or curry.

 Preparing Mustard Greens